LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 arbitrary values.
 When the output arguments check fails, the QuickCheck implementation tries (by default) up to 64 shrink operations of the counter-example to report a simpler case to help debugging the failed test.
-Edge cases, generating of arbitrary terms, and shrinking terms make use of the library `arbitrary` category via the `type` object (both entities can be extended by the user by defining clauses for multifile predicates).
+Edge cases, generating arbitrary terms, and shrinking terms make use of the library `arbitrary` category via the `type` object (both entities can be extended by the user by defining clauses for multifile predicates).

-The mode template syntax is the same used in the `info/2` predicate directives with an additional notation, `{}/1`, for passing argument values as-is instead of generating random values for these arguments.
-For example, assume that we want to verify the `type::valid/2` predicate, which takes as first argument a type.
+The mode template syntax is the same as that used in the `info/2` predicate directives with an additional notation, `{}/1`, for passing argument values as-is instead of generating random values for these arguments.
+For example, assume that we want to verify the `type::valid/2` predicate, which takes as its first argument a type.
 Randomly generating random types would be cumbersome at best but the main problem is that we need to generate random values for the second argument according to the first argument.
-Using the `{}/1` notation we can solve this problem for any specific type, e.g. integer, by writing:
+Using the `{}/1` notation, we can solve this problem for any specific type, e.g. integer, by writing:

 	| ?- lgtunit::quick_check(type::valid({integer}, +integer)).